Nick689/CustomPOS/Install.md

 ```
 - **DATABASE SETTING:** Users and theirs rights must be defined in "utilisateur" table
 - **MACRO SETTING:** Most parameters are declared at the begining of "global" library.
 Set correctly yours printers names, files location, GST, ...
-- **MACRO SETTING:**  Printer settings are defined in "iprint" and "label" libraries
+- **MACRO SETTING:**  Printer settings are defined in "iprint" and "label" libraries.
+For detailed printer setting see [this](https://wiki.openoffice.org/wiki/Documentation/BASIC_Guide/StarDesktop).

 ##Client:
 - Install libreoffice-calc